patillacode/converter-cli/README.md

     $ pip install converter-cli

-If you want to play around with the code I'd recommend creating a virtual environment:
+If you want to play around with the code I'd recommend creating a virtual environment (with python3):

     $ mkvirtualenv --python=/usr/local/bin/python3 converter-cli